benstaf/astro-pit-pages_new/src/content/blog/balyasnyopenai.md

 ## What the Case Study Shows — and What It Doesn’t

-According to the report, the system evaluates merger outcomes across multiple dimensions, including forecasting accuracy, reasoning, and robustness.

-However, key methodological details are absent:
+In the report, key methodological details are absent:

 * No description of **point-in-time data handling**
 * No evidence of **temporal leakage controls**